megagonlabs/CMDBench/README.md

 # CMDBench

-This is the public repository for the CMDBench paper.
-The repository contains the code for the CMDBench dataset and the code for running experiments.
+This is the public repository for the CMDBench benchmark, which aims to evaluate data discovery agents within compound AI systems such as [LllamaIndex](https://www.llamaindex.ai/) that operate on an enterprise's complex data landscape.
+The repository contains the scripts for preparing the CMDBench benchmark dataset and tasks as well as the data discovery testing suite introduced at the GUIDE-AI workshop at SIGMOD'24 (paper [here](https://dl.acm.org/doi/10.1145/3665601.3669846)).

-The core task we are focusing on is coars-to-fine "Data Discovery."
-The coarse grained data discovery methods essentially select the source (e.g., mongodb, postgresdb, neo4jdb) containing the relevant information to a query.
-The finer the granularity the finer the result of the discover method.
+The core task we are focusing on is "Data Discovery" at varying granularities within enterprise data.
+We define enterprise data as silos of information stored in various modalities (e.g., tables, graphs, and documents) and organized based on downstream requirements of different teams/projects in different repositories such as data lakes, data warehouses, and data lakehouses.
+The coarse-grained data discovery methods essentially select the repositories (e.g., mongodb, postgresdb, neo4jdb) containing the relevant information to a query.
+The finer the granularity, the finer the result of the discover method.
 For example, a fine-grained discovery for text, table, and graphs is finding candidate document(s), table(s), and sub-graph(s), respectively.
-The finest granularity is the exact source, e.g., paragraph in document, (row, column) in table, or (path, node) in graph.
+The finest granularity is the exact source, e.g., a paragraph in a document, (row, column) in a table, or (path, node) in a graph.

 ## Serving the NBA Datalake